aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/combo-box/_index.md

 ## Conclusion

 In this tutorial, we learned how to create a combo box list using Aspose.PDF for .NET.
 By following these steps, you can easily add a combo box list to your PDF documents using Aspose.PDF.

+### FAQ's

+#### Q: Can I customize the appearance of the combo box list using Aspose.PDF for .NET?

+A: Yes, you can customize the appearance of the combo box list using Aspose.PDF for .NET.
+You can set properties such as font size, color, background color, border style, and more to match your desired look and feel.

+#### Q: Can I set default selected options in the combo box list?

+A: Yes, you can set default selected options in the combo box list using Aspose.PDF for .NET.
+You can use the `Selected` property of the `ComboBoxField` object to mark one or more options as selected by default.

+#### Q: How can I retrieve the selected value from the combo box list after the user makes a selection?

+A: You can retrieve the selected value from the combo box list using Aspose.PDF for .NET.
+After the user makes a selection, you can access the `Value` property of the `ComboBoxField` object to obtain the selected value.

+#### Q: Is it possible to add event handlers or actions to the combo box list?

+A: Yes, Aspose.PDF for .NET allows you to add event handlers or actions to the combo box list.
+You can associate JavaScript actions, such as `OnValueChanged`, to the combo box list to perform specific actions when the user selects an option.

+#### Q: Can I add tooltips or descriptions to the options in the combo box list?

+A: Yes, you can add tooltips or descriptions to the options in the combo box list using Aspose.PDF for .NET.
+You can set the `AlternateName` property of each option to provide a tooltip or description that will be displayed when the user hovers over the option.